 This mechanism (of pricing oil in just US dollars) was soon adopted by other OPEC countries

 This once again confirmed the hegemony of the US dollar as the mechanism for global trade [for e.g., oil purchases in the British pound fell from 20% to 6% in just a couple of years post this event].
-This was referred as to the “Petrodollar” system where oil was exclusively priced in US dollars and the oil producing nations in return ploughed their oil revenue money back in the United States.
+This was referred as to the “Petrodollar” system where oil was exclusively priced in US dollars and the oil-producing nations in return ploughed their oil revenue money back into the United States.

 US Dollar Collapse Predictions: Russian Sanctions & its implications

-Russia’s invasion of Ukraine in February 2022 resulted in the Western nations (including USA and Europe) employing some of the toughest sanctions to date, some of which were previously only employed against pariah nations like North Korea, Venezuela, Iran etc. Russia was removed from the SWIFT banking system (a messaging system that is used to faster and quicker cross border trade/payments between trade partners).
+Russia’s invasion of Ukraine in February 2022 resulted in the Western nations (including the USA and Europe) employing some of the toughest sanctions to date, some of which were previously only employed against pariah nations like North Korea, Venezuela, and Iran etc. Russia was removed from the SWIFT banking system (a messaging system that is used for faster and quicker cross border trade/payments between trade partners).

 Various banks & financial institutions have ceased operations inside Russia and also refuse to do any transactions with entities inside Russia.
-However, in an unprecedented move US led a move to freeze Russian Central Bank forex assets.
+However, in an unprecedented move, the US led a move to freeze Russian Central Bank forex assets.
 As per reports around half of Russia’s $600B worth of the forex reserves which were outside Russia have now been frozen.
-Traditionally in the Petrodollar system many Central Banks also parked their Forex reserves and gold with US and other Western nations for safekeeping.
-Many preferred to keep their assets overseas in the West to prevent it falling into the wrong hands due to corruption or local unrest and also keep it in safer US Treasuries which are less affected due to the vagaries of fluctuating local currencies.
+Traditionally in the Petrodollar system, many Central Banks also parked their Forex reserves and gold with the US and other Western nations for safekeeping.
+Many preferred to keep their assets overseas in the West to prevent them from falling into the wrong hands due to corruption or local unrest and also keep them in safer US Treasuries which are less affected due to the vagaries of fluctuating local currencies.

 US Dollar Collapse Predictions: The Morality of Freezing Central Bank’s Reserves